pcarion/gatsby-source-notionso/README.md

 }
 ```

-The plugin will load the page identified by the `rootPageId` but this page will not be rendered: the root page is supposed to contain
+The plugin will load the page identified by the `rootPageUrl` but this page will not be rendered: the root page is supposed to contain
 references to all the pages you want to retrieve data for.

 ## How to use?